nothing-githb/swottgo/README.md

 "swotide.objDump" : "echo ${json_file_path}",
 ```

-If this code is run, below code will be run in the terminal.
+If this code is run on the `/home/desktop/file.json` file (with right click), below code will be run in the terminal.

 ```
 $ echo /home/desktop/file.json